Twf Blog

 1997 till 2003

-In 1997, the infamous soda’s visual identity underwent a simplification: a faint blue outline and shadow around the white wordmark, written in a strong sans-serif font with straight lines and slightly italicized letters.
+In 1997, the infamous soda’s visual identity was simplified: a faint blue outline and shadow around the white wordmark, written in a strong sans-serif font with straight lines and slightly italicized letters.

 2003 till 2006